Herman Miller Nevi Standing Desk Review

 Lifting Base Technology

 Of the three Herman Miller standing desk lines, the Nevi uses the lowest-quality componentry.
-The base on the Nevi desk is produced by Jiecang in China, and is of subpar quality compared to the American-made frames on the Motia and Renew.
+The base on the Nevi desk is produced by OMT-Veyhl using Bosch actuators, but is of subpar quality compared to the frames used on the Motia and Renew.

 The standard base on the Herman Miller Nevi will not even work for many individuals who aren’t specifically of medium stature, with its very narrow height adjustment range of only 28.5 – 47.25″.
 On all the Herman Miller desks commercial customers have the option of a full “BIFMA range” dual-stage base, which is the most common configuration since this is the only one that meets the ANSI/BIFMA G1-2013 Ergonomic Guidelines that corporate, government and education customers are required to buy.